jib/libvmod-statsd/README.rst

 In your VCL you could then use this vmod along the following lines::

-        import example;
+        import statsd;

         sub vcl_deliver {
                 # This sets resp.http.hello to "Hello, World"
-                set resp.http.hello = example.hello("World");
+                set resp.http.hello = statsd.hello("World");
         }

 HISTORY
 =======

-This manual page was released as part of the libvmod-example package, demonstrating how to create an out-of-tree Varnish vmod.
+This manual page was released as part of the libvmod-statsd package, demonstrating how to create an out-of-tree Varnish vmod.

 COPYRIGHT
 =========

-This document is licensed under the same license as the libvmod-example project.
+This document is licensed under the same license as the libvmod-statsd project.
 See LICENSE for details.

 * Copyright (c) 2011 Varnish Software